gaurav-panwar/my-resumes/CoverLetter_BainAndCo.md

 and good communication skills have given me the requisite skills and ability to contribute to the growth and success of your firm.

-”To be in consulting is to be constantly intellectually simulated.” therefore, I look forward to the opportunity of being interviewed in order to share more about my experience and skills that I could
+”To be in consulting is to be constantly intellectually simulated.” - Ms. Shikha, BCC.
+Therefore, I look forward to the opportunity of being interviewed in order to share more about my experience and

-bring to your company.
+skills that I could bring to your company.
 Also I would like to know what you think about me and learn and achieve goals both for the company and myself.

 Thank you for your time and consideration.